wuzhengy/TAU/README.md

 # TAU - Decentralized communication with high-scaling blockchain economy.
 Core UI experienses
-- decentralized community social hub with crypto-coins circulation
+- decentralized community social chat with crypto-coins circulation
-- **"(+)"** floating button on home page
-   * Create a Community
+   * Create a Chat
       * Give a name to new blockchain and its coin
       * Creation of a blockchain with 10 million coins on 5 minutes per block generation rate
-- **"(+)"** floating button on community page
    * Transactions on community blockchain - DHT mutable key: hash(public key + `chainID#blk`)
       * Regular forum note and comments
       * New community annoucement
       * Wiring Transaction (logN as pool upper limit)
       * Personal Identity annoucement
       * Future: Community name and configuration change by majority stake vote. - phase 2
-   * Off-chain Peek Messages - DHT mutable key: hash(public key + `chainID#msg`)
+   * Instant Chat Messages - DHT mutable key: public key + `chainID#msg`
-      * Messages are coded as key(mutable item key) to value(crypto-graphic addressed message)
-        - key: includes sender(public key), target hub(community or chainID)
-        - value: includes recevier(public key), signed and encrypted messages depends on specific application
-      * Peers can display peek messages and hope other peers to find it
+      * Peers can pub chat messages and hope other peers to find it through subscription
-      * Type of messages
-        - invitation for chatting, phase 1 ??? what is invitation.
-        - tx candidates, phase 1, each account will provide tx candidates through this channel, and pointer to a recent changed address/pk. (n+1 approach is removed)
-        - secure p2p message, phase 1
-        - transaction pool light update channel, phase 2
-   * Decentralized blacklist - easy to blacklist an address from client
+   * Decentralized blacklist - easy to blacklist an address or exit a community
 - Dashboard:  Wifi Data * Kb/s; Telecom Date * Kb/s; DHT nodesinfo
-- Chains prebuilt: TAUcoin chain: provides place to publish news and ads.
-App will read TAUcoin chain for app operation config such as bootstrap DHT node.
+- Chains prebuilt: TAUcoin chain: a sample chain and a place to publish annoucements.
-- Find engine: app internal search for name and content
+- Find engine, explorer: app internal search for name and content
 ---
 ## Persistence
 1. Chains  map[ChainID] config;